24 Kid-Friendly Minute to Win It Games

 Spoon Relay

 This one is a classic balance game.
-Split the kids into teams.
+Split the players into teams.
 Each player gets a spoon and a small ball (like a ping pong ball).
-They must walk across the room and pass the ball to their teammate’s spoon—without dropping it.
+They must walk across the room and pass the ball to their teammate’s spoon, without dropping it.

-Mom Tip: For younger kids, let them hold the spoon with their hands.
-For older kids, make them hold the spoon in their mouth for extra challenge.
+Mom Tip: To make it easy, let them hold the spoon with their hands.
+To make it difficult, make them hold the spoon in their mouth for an extra challenge.

 Cup Pyramid Race